What is Data Integration?

-While application integration focuses on enabling software applications to work together by sharing data, data integration focuses on consolidating and harmonizing data from disparate sources for analysis and decision-making.
-Once again, we have a table below to summarize application integration vs data integration:
+While application integration focuses on enabling software applications to work together by sharing data, the latter focuses on consolidating and harmonizing data from disparate sources for analysis and decision-making.
+Once again, we have a table below to summarize the differences between the two:

 How Does Data Integration Work?